Tynisha Keli: 2010–2012: The 5th Element and Hiatus

-2013–2016: Independent career
+2013–2023: Independent career

 In February 2013 Keli began work on a new album.
-There is still no release date for a new album, but before dropping the album, Keli wants to release her first mixtape "United States of TK", a prequel of her upcoming album, which is set to release by the end of 2013.
-The mixtape was never released.

 In August 2013, Keli revealed what she alleged to be the truth about her ex-manager Tyrrell Bing (CEO of Eight72).
 According to Keli, her management controlled her entire career, and she felt that she did not have enough voice.
 Even if she fired her manager in 2010, she is still in contract with "Eight72 Entertainment".
 She actually has no relationship with her manager.
 Keli will not be able to sign to another record label or release a third album until she is released from the contract.
 She refuses to work with her manager again for her upcoming album.

 After two years without updates of her music, in April 2015, she released two new songs on YouTube called "What's Best for Me" and "Try Harder".
 Those songs are a foretaste from her upcoming mixtape, which is still untitled and were set to release in 2015.
 Later, she announced the first official single of her upcoming project is called "Inhale Exhale", set for 28 May 2015 release - her first release in 5 years.